noodlefrenzy/node-amqp10/README.md

 }
 ```

 Note that once you've set the policy to not auto-settle messages, you'll need to settle them yourself.
-We've tried to make that easy by providing messages on the receiver link for each of the possible "disposition states" that AMQP allows:
+We've tried to make that easy by providing methods on the receiver link for each of the possible "disposition states" that AMQP allows:

 * `link.accept(message)` will tell the sender that you've accepted and processed the message.
 * `link.reject(message, [error])` will reject the message with the given error (if provided).
 The sender is free to re-deliver, so this can be used to indicate transient errors.